 \textbf{Contributions.} We conducted the first exploratory interview study focusing on Chinese smart home product team members to investigate their perspectives and practices related to privacy.
-Unlike prior studies, our research involves comprehensive roles within smart home product teams—including product managers, designers, engineers, marketers, and compliance officers—from predominantly larger companies, thereby providing a comprehensive overview (see Table \ref{tab:demographic}).
+Unlike prior studies, our participant sample includes smart home product team members in various roles mainly from large companies, providing a more comprehensive overview of their privacy perspectives and practices (see Table \ref{tab:demographic}).
 Additionally, this study is the first to explore how these product team members navigate and implement privacy laws and ensure legal compliance during smart home product design and development.
-Our findings provide valuable and rich empirical insights into privacy practices in the Chinese smart home industry, offering implications for product teams, researchers, and policy makers, especially in light of China's distinct sociocultural environment.
-Based on our empirical evidence, we extend the discussion on Privacy by Design by emphasizing the necessity of responsible and transparent guidelines adapted to China's unique sociocultural context, such as Confucian values, collectivist norms, and China’s culturally specific understanding of ``privacy'' (see \S\ref{chinesecontext}).
-Further, our findings highlight disparities and power dynamics between larger companies—which typically have greater resources, dedicated compliance teams, and structured internal legal support—and small- and medium-sized enterprises (SMEs), which often face significant challenges in privacy compliance due to resource constraints and limited legal expertise.
+Our findings provide valuable and rich empirical insights into privacy practices in the Chinese smart home industry, with implications for product teams, researchers, and policy makers, especially in light of China's distinct sociocultural environment.
+Based on our empirical evidence, we extend the discussion on Privacy by Design by emphasizing the need for responsible and transparent guidelines adapted to China's unique sociocultural context---such as Confucian values, collectivist norms, and China's culturally specific understanding of ``privacy'' (\S\ref{chinesecontext}).
+Further, our findings highlight disparities and power dynamics between large companies---which typically have greater resources, dedicated compliance teams, and structured internal legal support---and small- and medium-sized enterprises (SMEs), which often face significant challenges in privacy compliance due to resource constraints and limited legal expertise.
 Based on our empirical evidence, we strongly recommend clearer legal frameworks to guide privacy practices, specifically designed to support compliance efforts in SMEs.
-Finally, we call for enhanced awareness of privacy issues among both the general public and product team members through educational initiatives in communities and schools, as well as targeted training for legal/regulatory compliance and data management (see \S\ref{privacyindevelopement}).
+Finally, we call for enhanced awareness of privacy issues among both the general public and product team members through educational initiatives in communities and schools, as well as targeted training for legal/regulatory compliance and data management (\S\ref{privacyindevelopement}).